 2. You Are Entitled to Reimbursements of Expenses

-If you win the case, you do not need to worry about getting bombarded with the attorney and the court bills – as you are entitled to reimbursement for all these expenses from the car manufacturer.
-Most automakers are familiar with the lemon law process, enabling car owners to get reimbursements and assistance through the lemon law process.
+If you win your lemon law lawsuit, you do not need to worry about getting bombarded with the attorney and the court bills – as you are entitled to reimbursement for all these expenses from the car manufacturer as part of the lemon law buyback calculation.
+Most automakers are familiar with the lemon law process, enabling car owners to get reimbursements and assistance from filing their claim.

 Depending on the state laws, if found liable, the automaker must immediately repurchase/replace the vehicle, bear the cost of out-of-pocket repairs, legal expenses, and pay up to an additional two times the amount of the car purchase price (also referred to as civil penalty damage).

 Incidental expenses may include all of the out-of-pocket costs borne by the customer as a result of the lemon vehicle.
 Thus, you may be entitled to receive reimbursements for all the incidental expenses, namely the money spent on towing, rental cars, going to the repair shop, repairing, and lodging, when trying to get the vehicle back on the road.

 Tallying up all the incidental costs can be tedious – you’ll need to provide your lemon lawyer in California with ALL the receipts for expenses tied to the defective car.